-E-mail: financialaid@ubalt.edu/financialaid
+Email: financialaid@ubalt.edu Web: www.ubalt.edu/financialaid

 The University of Baltimore recognizes the need for financial aid to help students meet the cost of higher education.
 Funds are available in the form of grants, scholarships, employment and loans and are provided through federal, state and institutional sources.
 The Office of Financial Aid is committed to helping students identify the financial resources for which they may be eligible and can assist students and their families in developing financial plans.